cgwire/zou/docs/index.md

 * The frequency with which files/videos are sent
 * The network speed available between the workstations and the instance.

-In terms of disk space, you need to allow for a factor of x2.5 x3 of all the files sent (large estimation).
+Regarding disk space, you need to allow for a factor of x2.5 x3 of all the files sent (large estimation).

 It is advisable to separate: